Apellis Pharmaceuticals Inc at JPMorgan Healthcare Conference Tr

-All right.
-We'll go ahead and get started.
-So welcome to the Tuesday afternoon session of the 2020 JPMorgan Healthcare Conference.
+Welcome, everyone, to the 41st Annual JPMorgan Healthcare Conference.
 My name is Anupam Rama.
-I am joined by Matt Bannon, Tessa Romero and Julie Murphy from the team.
-Our next presenting company is Apellis, and presenting on behalf of the company is Cedric Francois.
+I'm one of the senior analysts here at JPMorgan.
+I'm joined by my team, Malcolm Kono, and Priyanka Grover.
+Our next presenting company is Apellis.
+And presenting on behalf of the company, we have CEO, Cedric Francois.
 Cedric?

 Cedric Francois - Apellis Pharmaceuticals, Inc. - Co-Founder, President, CEO & Director